BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_I.md

 To understand processor design, the first thing that I have read was [this answer](https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153) on Stackoverflow, that I found inspiring.
+There is also [this article](http://www.fpgacpu.org/papers/xsoc-series-drafts.pdf) suggested by @mithro.
 For a complete course, I highly recommend [this one from the MIT](http://web.mit.edu/6.111/www/f2016/), it also gives the principles for going much further than what I've done here (pipelines etc...).

 For Verilog basics and syntax, I read _Verilog by example by Blaine C. Readler_, it is also short and to the point.

 There are two nice things with the Stackoverflow answer:
 - it goes to the essential, and keeps nothing else than what's essential